bluefireteam/audioplayers/packages/audioplayers/example/README.md

 ## Setup

-In order to successfully run the example locally, you have to [set up](https://github.com/bluefireteam/audioplayers/blob/main/contributing.md#environment-setup) your environment with `melos`.
+In order to successfully run the example locally, you have to [set up](../../../contributing.md#environment-setup) your environment.

 ## Dart Environment Variables